kah-seng/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
+3. **Editing a tag** will remove all existing tags and only add the new tag.
+There is no convenient way to add tags to an existing contact other than to include the existing tags in the `edit` command.

 --------------------------------------------------------------------------------------------------------------------